 If you would like to gift a basket to someone outside of our area served, you can purchase items through our Online Store.

 Can I sponsor a basket in memory of a loved one?

 Yes.
 We have multiple items that can be sponsored in memory of a loved one.

 Click HERE for details.

 Established in 2007 From

 A Random Act Of Kindness

-Sara Ringle donated a basket of bereavement items that she thought would be helpful to a mom, who experienced a loss during pregnancy or child birth.
-She donated the basket to Wooster Community Hospital.
-The hospital used the basket and then reached out for another one.
+Founder Sara Ringle donated a basket of bereavement items to a local hospital.
+As a young mother herself, she selected items that she thought would be helpful to a mom who experienced a loss during pregnancy or childbirth.
+Sara donated the basket to Wooster Community Hospital and after the hospital gave away the basket, nurses contacted Sara to request another.

 Sign Up For Our Newsletter

 “It brings me such comfort to help others in a time that they feel so helpless.
 We will never be able to change the outcome, but my hope is that we changed their experience, and that they felt loved.”